patojoke/get5/Report-a-bug.md

 * platform: windows or linux
 * describe problem: <what you do, when it happens, what happens>
 * does it happen every time or just once-in-a-while:
+* did this work before and stopped working:
+* if it stopped working, what changed? updated csgosl? updated csgo server?
 * screen dump:
 * console output: